 1.5 In line with EU and UK requirements, a sustainability appraisal (SA) (incorporating the requirements of a Strategic Environmental Assessment) has been undertaken alongside policy preparation.
-The overall aim is to ensure that the Plan preparation of the DMLP contributes to the achievement of sustainable development.
+The overall aim is to ensure that the Plan contributes to the achievement of sustainable development.
 This has involved a separate and concurrent evaluation of the policies, options and reasonable alternatives.
-The SA highlights the key social, economic and environmental impacts and identifies mitigation and avoidance measures to ensure effective implementation.
+The SA highlights the key social, economic and environmental impacts and identifies mitigation measures to ensure effective implementation.
 The SA has contributed towards the reasoning and refinement of policies and is subject to public consultation.
 The SA is available to view as a separate document.

-1.6 An Equalities Analysis Impact Assessment (EIA) of Part 2 has been prepared by the Council.
-An EIA is the process of systematically analysing a proposed or existing policy or strategy to identifying what effect impact, or likely effect impact, will follow from the implementation of a policy for different has on protected groups in the community.
-Local authorities have a duty under race, disability and gender legislation the Equalities Act 2010 to carry out an EIA of their Local Plans.
+1.6 An Equalities Impact Assessment (EIA) of Part 2 has been prepared by the Council.
+An EIA is the process of identifying what impact, or likely impact, a policy has on protected groups.
+Local authorities have a duty under the Equalities Act 2010 to carry out an EIA of their Local Plans.
 The assessment seeks to ensure that, as far as possible, any negative consequences for a particular group or sector of the community are eliminated, minimised or counterbalanced by other measures.
-The EIA highlights key issues that needing further consideration and the recommendations were used in the preparation of the policies in Part 2 this document.
+The EIA highlights key issues that need further consideration and the recommendations were used in the preparation of the policies in this document.